All Episodes

 That's right.

-And I keep in touch with some of my professors, I keep in touch.
+And I keep in touch with some of my professors.

 I have a core group of friends.

-I mean, that's that was my first kind of my oldest Nashville friends came from my time at Belmont, and still having those folks in my life.
+I mean, that's that was my first kind of my oldest Nashville friends came from my time at Belmont and still having those folks in my life that that's great, you know.

 COVID did this.

-Do we really need to send I mean people were suing universities because wait, showing up to a Zoom call is not the same thing.
+I mean, people were suing universities because, wait, showing up to a Zoom call is not the same thing.

 Right.

-Yeah, I I'll just work remotely and do something that I enjoy and retire today.
+I'll just work remotely and do something that I enjoy and retire today.

 I think it goes back to the whole dichotomy between freedom and safety.

-Uh you know, In my opinion, there's sort of two kinds of people in the world.
+In my opinion, there's sort of two kinds of people in the world.

-There's people that would prefer freedom, and there's people that would prefer safety.
+There's people that would prefer freedom and there's people that would prefer safety.

 And there's a little bit of an inverse correlation, though.

-Um, I just totally lost my train of thought, and it was gonna be an outstanding point.
+I just totally lost my train of thought.

-So in our in our group, they're yeah, yeah, yeah.
+So in our group, they're chasing freedom.

 So people settle.